wacncontent/CustomizeTool/addCommentOutput/articles/azure-portal/insights-how-to-scale.md

 ## Next steps

-* [Monitor service metrics](insights-how-to-customize-monitoring.md) to make sure your service is available and responsive.
+* [Monitor service metrics](/documentation/articles/insights-how-to-customize-monitoring) to make sure your service is available and responsive.
-* [Enable monitoring and diagnostics](insights-how-to-use-diagnostics.md) to collect detailed high-frequency metrics on your service.
+* [Enable monitoring and diagnostics](/documentation/articles/insights-how-to-use-diagnostics) to collect detailed high-frequency metrics on your service.
-* [Receive alert notifications](insights-receive-alert-notifications.md) whenever operational events happen or metrics cross a threshold.
+* [Receive alert notifications](/documentation/articles/insights-receive-alert-notifications) whenever operational events happen or metrics cross a threshold.
-* [Monitor application performance](insights-perf-analytics.md) if you want to understand exactly how your code is performing in the cloud.
+* [Monitor application performance](/documentation/articles/insights-perf-analytics) if you want to understand exactly how your code is performing in the cloud <!-- deleted by customization. -->
-* [View events and audit logs](insights-debugging-with-events.md) to learn everything that has happened in your service.
+* [View events and audit logs](/documentation/articles/insights-debugging-with-events) to learn everything that has happened in your service.
-* [Monitor availability and responsiveness of any web page](../app-insights-monitor-web-app-availability.md) with Application Insights so you can find out if your page is down.
+* [Monitor availability and responsiveness of any web page](/documentation/articles/app-insights-monitor-web-app-availability) with Application Insights so you can find out if your page is down.